mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 ```

 As you see, custom vocabulary definition is a must.
-`Vale.Spelling` rule kindly reminds you with "Did you really mean" question every time you use unknown word.
+`Vale.Spelling` rule kindly reminds you with the "Did you really mean" question every time you use an unknown word.
 {: .notice--info}

 ### GitHub action

 If you want to get pull request comments from *vale.sh* define GitHub action using [vale-action](https://github.com/errata-ai/vale-action).
-The action installs *vale.sh* packages, checks documents under `_post` directory and add comments to the pull request.
+The action installs *vale.sh* packages, checks documents under `_post` directory and adds comments to the pull request.

 ```yaml
 name: Lint